 Is Bermuda grass like Centipede grass?

 Despite their numerous differences, bermudagrass and centipedegrass share similar features.
 Both don’t tolerate cold and go dormant when temperatures drop below 30oF.
 Centipedegrass undergoes winter injury.
-Also, centipedegrass and bermudagrass have stolons or runners.
+Also, centipedegrass and bermudagrass spread through stolons or runners.